Late blight can spread quickly, leading to huge yield losses in potato crops.

 Here, PLB sporangia can overwinter and survive until the next season, or cause significant problems in storage.

-Both Zorvec™ active and Cymoxanil (Option) have curative activity, providing strong antisporulant activity as a result.
-Additionally, by targeting the pathogen early in the epidemic it will revent the build up of spore numbers and more effectively prevent PLB sporangiaphores being produced at the leaf surface.
+Both Zorvec™ active and Cymoxanil (Option®) have curative activity, providing strong antisporulant activity as a result.
+Additionally, by targeting the pathogen early in the epidemic, it will prevent the build up of spore numbers and more effectively, prevent PLB sporangiaphores being produced at the leaf surface.

-The conditions favouring P.infestans are those used in the Decision Support System (DSS) behind the ‘Hutton Criteria’ is met.
+The conditions favouring P. infestans are those used in the Decision Support System (DSS) behind the ‘Hutton Criteria’.
 A Hutton Criteria occurs when two consecutive days have both a minimum temperature of 10°C and at least six hours of relative humidity (RH) at or above 90%.
 This is calculated by looking at the relative humidity at or greater than 90% and the minimum temperature, on each of two days.

 Source: https://blightspy.huttonltd.com/#/